AaronMilne19/electrotactile-feedback/src/README.md

 ## Build instructions

-No official release/executable is available/deployed for this code, however follow the instructions below to run the application locally.
+No official release/executable is available/deployed for this code, however, follow the instructions below to run the application locally.

 ### Requirements